Dirac-Robot/beacon/README.md

 ```

 For convenience, python literals defined via CLI always have the highest priorities.
-Do not forget to wrap strings by ` instead of quotes, or error will be thrown.
+Do not forget to wrap strings by "%" instead of quotes, or error will be thrown.
+(There are few special characters that bash allows.)

 ---